-RetinalGeniX Technologies, Inc. is a privately held emerging medical device company focused on preventing blindness through a cost-effective Mass Retinal Screening Device and a Patient Real-Time Home Monitoring Imaging & Physician Alert System.
+RetinalGeniX Technologies, Inc. is a publically held emerging medical device company focused on preventing blindness through a cost-effective Mass Retinal Screening Device and a Patient Real-Time Home Monitoring Imaging & Physician Alert System.

 The Mass Retinal Screening device provides retinal imaging that captures a 200° FOV without pupil dilation and detects the earliest stages of diabetic retinopathy to prevent blindness.
 This device requires submission to the FDA’s 510(k) approval process.

-RetinalGeniX’s second product is RetinalCamTM, the first in-home, self-monitoring device providing real-time ocular and retinal imaging and streams video to the physician.
-The technology enables high-risk individuals to send their physician digitized retinal images and streaming video easily from their home.
+RetinalGeniX’s second product is RetinalCamTM, the first in-home, self-monitoring device providing real-time ocular and retinal imaging and streaming video to the physician.
+The technology enables high-risk individuals to send their physician digitized retinal images and stream video easily from their homes.
 This second device does not require submission to the FDA’s 510(k) approval.

 Diabetes is a growing epidemic in the United States and abroad.